 Yesterday we talked about finding your career path, and the simple question that you should be asking yourself when choosing a career.
 But how do you land a job in the career you want?

-The simple answer is this: it takes a plan, and if you’re focused on it after graduation, chances are you’re too late.
-But don’t fear, hear are our favorite job hunting tips to land your dream job when you graduate college.
+The simple answer is this: It takes a plan, and if you’re focused on it after graduation, chances are you’re too late.
+But don’t fear, read are our favorite job-hunting tips to land your dream job when you graduate college.

 Before you even graduate, you should be taking steps to land your dream job or start a path towards your dream career.